 Dr. John Muhumuza who coordinates the group says that they also offer HIV/AIDS testing and counseling services to slum dwellers, saying that TB is common among people living with HIV and is the leading cause of death among HIV positive patients.

 Dr Muhumuza expressed fear that despite their intervention, the level of infection has not gone down which he attributed to lack of treatment adherence of TB patients.

-“Most people do not want to test while others refuse to adhere to the treatment which results into extremely drug-resistant (XXDR) TB,” he told Key Correspondent.
+“Most people do not want to test while others refuse to adhere to the treatment which results into extremely drug-resistant (XXDR) TB,” he told said.

 Dr Rhoda Tuhaise a TB expert said that four of the 12 patients detected with totally TDR, TB recently were from Biafra slum in Mbarara district.

-She said that poor ventilation, lack of sunlight, dampness in the environment that favours the growth of TB bacteria in slum areas.
+She said that poor ventilation, lack of sunlight, dampness in the environment that favors the growth of TB bacteria in slum areas.

 Stigma and challenge TB patients face